pgstef/pgstef.github.io/_drafts/introduction_to_postgresql_automatic_failover.md

 # [](#quick-start)Quick start

-The documentation provides a few quick starts : http://clusterlabs.github.io/PAF/documentation.html
+The documentation also provides a few quick starts : http://clusterlabs.github.io/PAF/documentation.html

-We'll here focus on the Pacemaker administration part and assume the PostgreSQL streaming replication is working and correctly configured.
+We'll here focus on the Pacemaker administration part and assume the PostgreSQL Streaming Replication is working and correctly configured.

 The resource agent requires the PostgreSQL instances to be already set up, ready to start and slaves ready to replicate.

-Make sure to setup your PostgreSQL master on your preferred node to host the master : during the very first startup of the cluster, PAF detects the master based on its shutdown status.
+Make sure to setup your PostgreSQL master on your preferred node to host the master: during the very first startup of the cluster, PAF detects the master based on its shutdown status.

 Moreover, it requires a `recovery.conf` template ready to use.

-You can create a `recovery.conf` file suitable to your needs, the only requirements are :
+You can create a `recovery.conf` file suitable to your needs, the only requirements are:

 - have standby_mode = on
 - have recovery_target_timeline = 'latest'
 - a primary_conninfo with an application_name set to the node name

-In case you configure a virtual ip on the server hosting the master PostgreSQL instance, make sure each instance will not be able to replicate with itself (in the `pg_hba.conf`) !
+In case you configure a virtual IP (called pgsql-vip in this post) on the server hosting the master PostgreSQL instance, make sure each instance will not be able to replicate with itself (in the `pg_hba.conf`)!

-A scenario exists where the master IP address (called pgsql-vip in this post) will be on the same node than a standby for a very short lap of time.

 -----